-- 11.1.
-We recognise that all matters relating to child protection are confidential. - 11.2.
-The Headteacher or Deputy DSL will disclose any information about a pupil to other members of staff on a need-to-know basis only and will inform them if any children in their class have a social worker. - 11.3.
+11.1.
+We recognise that all matters relating to child protection are confidential.

+- 11.2.
+The Headteacher (DSL) or Deputy DSL will disclose any information about a pupil to other members of staff on a need-to-know basis only and will inform them if any children in their class have a social worker. - 11.3.
 Staff members cannot promise a pupil to keep 'secrets' which might compromise their safety or well-being, or the safety and well-being of others. - 11.4.
 All staff members have a professional responsibility to share information with other agencies in order to safeguard children.
 The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
-Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children. - 11.5.
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.
+Governors, trustees and staff should use the DfE's data protection guidance for schools to help us to comply with data protection law, develop data policies and processes, know what data to keep and to follow good practices for preventing personal data breaches. - 11.5.
 All our staff members who come into contact with pupils will be given appropriate training to understand the purpose of information sharing in order to safeguard and promote children's welfare. - 11.6.
 We will ensure that staff members are confident about what they can and should do under the law, including how to obtain consent to share information and when information can be shared without consent.
 This is covered in greater detail in Appendix 10.